wildonion/gem/README.md

 * behavioural graph virtual machine (gvm) of each player collected by the history of each event's `phases` field, event collaboration queue (ecq) and match making rating (mmr) engines

-* publish docker containers to docker hub also add CI/CD setup in digitalocean
+* publish docker containers to docker hub also add CI/CD setup in digitalocean for automation building